TheLambster/Sonic-1-Megamix-2005-Disassembly/README.txt

 This disassembly is based off of the Hivebrain 2005 disassembly, because the GitHub disassembly sucks.

 All credit goes to anyone’s work that I used in this disassembly.

+I have put both all of the maps and Nemesis art in a zip file, so before you build and see that it's broken, extract those 2 zips, also, if you think the assembler is broken, it isn't, I only deleted the checksum.